companieshouse/ansible-role-informix-db/README.md

 ## Reprovisioning Hosts

+> [!WARNING]
-:warning: This role is _not_ idempotent and there is a **risk of data loss** if the role is executed against hosts that contain existing dbspaces and chunks.
+> This role is _not_ idempotent and there is a **risk of data loss** if the role is executed against hosts that contain existing dbspaces and chunks.
 A lock file is created in `/etc` for each database server instance provisioned by this role to provide a basic level of protection against this.
 These lock files are used to distinguish whether a database server was previously provisioned with this role, and the role will refuse to execute again until manual intervention is taken.

 To provision a database server on a remote host with this role a second time: